Risk Bounds for Learning Multiple Components with Permutation-Invariant Losses: VECTOR QUANTIZATION/CLUSTERING

 \end{proof}

 As for switching regression, this result encompasses for $p=\infty$ the case of independent component classes found in \cite{Biau08}.
 For $p<\infty$, the improved bound could also have been obtained by following the approach of \cite{Lei15} or \cite{Maurer16}, which is also very efficient for regularized classes constrained by $\sum_{k=1}^C \|f_k\|^p \leq \Lambda^p$.
-However, as highlighted in the introduction, this would have required $p\geq 1$ and a much heavier machinery, whereas our approach remains simple and provides a proof of Theorem~\ref{thm:clustering} valid for any $p>0$ as an almost direct consequence of previous results by \cite{Biau08}.
+However, as highlighted in the introduction, this would have required $p\geq 1$ and a much heavier machinery, whereas our approach remains simple and provides a proof of Theorem~\ref{thm:clustering} also valid for nonconvex regularizers with $p\in(0,1)$ as an almost direct consequence of previous decomposition results.

-\section{Subspace clustering}
+\section{SUBSPACE CLUSTERING}

 Subspace clustering differs from center-based clustering in that the components $f_k$ are subspaces of $\X$ instead of points.
 In the following, we drop the notation $f_k$ and instead focus on the subspace basis in the form of matrices $\g B_k\in\R^{d\times d_k}$.